 Greenhouse gas (GHG) emissions related to Baxter’s operations are due to facility energy use; company-operated sales, distribution and other business vehicles; and refrigerant losses.

 Baxter’s approach to managing and reducing GHG emissions from operations includes 18 program and reduction strategies.
-Program strategies describe broader aspects of the company’s approach such as developing and refining an overall GHG emissions reduction strategy, setting GHG emissions reduction goals, measuring and reporting progress, and others.
-These are complemented by specific approaches to reducing GHG emissions such as fuel switching and cogeneration, onsite renewable energy systems, renewable power purchasing, and high-performance green buildings.
+Program strategies describe broader aspects of the company’s approach and include developing and refining an overall GHG emissions reduction strategy, setting GHG emissions reduction goals, measuring and reporting progress, and others.
+These are complemented by specific tactics to reduce GHG emissions such as energy efficiency initiatives, fuel switching, cogeneration, onsite renewable energy systems, purchasing renewable power, and high-performance green buildings.

-The company is committed to reducing GHG emissions from operations 45% indexed to revenue by 2015 compared to 2005.
-From 2005 to 2012, Baxter decreased net GHG emissions from operations by 12% in absolute terms and 39% indexed to revenue.
-Although the company is expanding its operations with business acquisitions and new facilities, Baxter projects it will meet its GHG emissions goal.
+Baxter’s goal is to reduce GHG emissions from operations 45% indexed to revenue by 2015 compared with 2005.
+From 2005 to 2013, Baxter decreased net GHG emissions from operations by 10% in absolute terms and 40% indexed to revenue.
+As the company continues to expand with new facilities and production operations, Baxter projects it will be challenging to meet its 2015 goal.

-Total net emissions from operations of 688,000 metric tons carbon dioxide equivalent (CO2e) in 2012 includes a subtraction of 101,700 metric tons CO2e, composed of the following: 86,700 metric tons CO2e of certified renewable energy and 15,000 metric tons CO2e of Chicago Climate Exchange (CCX) carbon credits purchased from the IntercontinentalExchange.
+Total net emissions from operations of 714,000 metric tons carbon dioxide equivalent (CO2e) in 2013 includes a subtraction of 101,000 metric tons CO2e for the following:

 |Metric Tons CO2e||Percent of Total||Primary GHG Emissions Reduction Focus|

-In 2012, Baxter used biomass fuels to generate energy in boilers at three Baxter locations: Marion, North Carolina, United States (wood byproducts from furniture manufacturing); Alathur, India, (coconut shells, rice husks and sugarcane remnants) and Waluj, India (residual biomass from sugarcane and cotton).
-During the year, emissions from these boilers equaled 187,000 metric tons CO2e.
+In 2013, Baxter used biomass fuels to generate energy in boilers at two Baxter locations: Marion, North Carolina, United States (sawdust and scrap wood chips from lumber operations and the hardwood flooring and furniture industries) and Alathur, India (coconut shells, rice husks and sugarcane remnants).
+Additionally, Baxter’s facility in Waluj, India, purchases steam from a biomass-fueled boiler (residual biomass from sugarcane and cotton) owned and operated by a third party.
+During the year, emissions from the Baxter operated biomass boilers equaled 187,000 metric tons CO2e, and 8,000 metric tons CO2e from the third party-operated biomass boiler.
 Following the Greenhouse Gas Protocol1, the company reports CO2 emissions from biologically sequestrated carbon separately from its total emissions from operations (Scope 1 and 2) and does not include these emissions in progress toward its 2015 GHG emissions reduction goal.
 See Baxter's Energy Usage and Greenhouse Gas Emissions for more detail.

 In 2007, Baxter committed to increasing facility usage of renewable energy to 20% of total energy use by 2015.
-By year end 2012, 22% of Baxter’s energy use for operations was from renewable sources.
-Of this amount, 8% was biomass fuel for boilers at three company locations and 14% was the combined total from the renewable energy component of purchased electricity (11%) and renewable energy certificates (RECs) (3%).
+In 2013, 22% of the company’s energy use for operations was from renewable sources.
+Of this amount, 9% was biomass fuel for boilers at three company locations and 13% was from the renewable energy component of purchased electricity.
 A small amount was from onsite geothermal systems and onsite solar photovoltaic (PV) and solar hot water systems.

-During 2012, Baxter purchased 207,100 megawatt hours (MWh) of electricity generated from 100% certified renewable power.
-This included 111,000 MWh in Europe (Austria, Spain, Switzerland, and the United Kingdom), 13,100 MWh in South America (Brazil) and 83,000 MWh of certified Green-e renewable energy certificates (RECs) in the United States.
-Baxter was recognized as the 19th largest corporate purchaser of renewable energy in the United States in 2012.2
+During 2013, Baxter purchased 209,100 megawatt hours (MWh) of electricity generated from 100% certified renewable power.
+The company was recognized as the 25th largest corporate purchaser of renewable energy in the United States in 2013.2

 |Renewable Energy Sources|